-Total revenues (net of interest expense) jumped 7.6% year over year to $268 million in the quarter, driven by higher net interest as well as non-interest income.
-Furthermore, revenues surpassed the Zacks Consensus Estimate of $267.2 million.
+Total revenues increased 4.7% year over year to $280.4 million in the second quarter on higher non-interest income.
+Furthermore, revenue surpassed the Zacks Consensus Estimate of $235.2 million.

-Texas Capital’s net interest income was $243.6 million, up 5.1% year over year, mainly stemming from rise in average total loans, partly muted by rise in average interest-bearing liabilities and deposit costs.
-Net interest margin, however, contracted 52 basis points (bps) year over year to 3.41%.
+Texas Capital’s net interest income was $209.9 million, down 13.8% year over year, mainly stemming from a decline in loan yields, partly muted by a decrease in funding costs.
+Net interest margin, moreover, contracted 111 basis points (bps) year over year to 2.30%.

-Non-interest expenses flared up 7.2% year over year to $141.6 million.
-This upswing mainly resulted from rise in almost all components of expenses.
+Non-interest expenses flared up 57% year over year to $222.4 million.
+The upswing mainly resulted from a rise in almost all components of expenses.

-The company’s capital ratios displayed a steady position during the April-June quarter.
-As of Jun 30, 2019, return on average equity was 12.2%, and return on average assets was 1.05% compared with 12.72% and 1.16%, respectively, recorded in the year-ago quarter.
-Tangible common equity to total tangible assets came in at 8.3% compared with 7.8% reported in the year-earlier quarter.
+The company’s capital ratios displayed a steady position during the second quarter.
+Tangible common equity to total tangible assets came in at 7% compared with the year-earlier quarter’s 8.3%.

-Texas Capital’s improved top line and a better balance sheet during the quarter impress us.
-Moreover, improving economic situation might drive the company’s performance in the future.
-Though improvement in fee income remains a favorable factor, its inability to control expenses and higher non-performing assets will likely erode near-term profitability.
+Texas Capital’s improved top line and a solid balance sheet during the reported quarter look impressive.
+Moreover, an improving economic situation is anticipated to aid the company’s performance in the future.
+The bank’s inability to control expenses and higher non-performing assets will likely affect near-term profitability.

 Texas Capital Bancshares, Inc. Price, Consensus and EPS Surprise